 Yellow Onions are the best substitute for Spanish onions in cooked recipes.
-These are widely available and are closely related to the Spanish onion seeing as the Spanish onion is a type of yellow onion.
+These are widely available and closely related to the Spanish onion, as the Spanish onion is a type of yellow onion.

 The main difference between the two is the flavor.
 Yellow onions are stronger and more robust with less water content.
 This means they are better for cooked dishes such as soups, sauces, and stews.

 If you’re preparing a raw dish that doesn’t require cooking the onion then there are better options.

 A sweet onion substitute will work well with Spanish onions for garnishes, salads, and similar.

 You can use almost any sweet onion that you can find in the grocery store, but Vidalia onions are one of our favorites.

 Other sweet onions include the Walla Walla.
 However, in most grocery stores sweet onions are simply marketed and sold as ‘sweet onions.’